-The most common reason for urinary incontinence in men is the prostate enlargement – that is the enlargement of the prostate gland.
-Prostate enlargement is the natural phenomenon connected with ageing.
+The most common reason for urinary incontinence in men is the enlargement of the prostate gland.
+Prostate enlargement is a natural phenomenon connected with ageing.
 It is the reason for many troublesome ailments of the urinary system.
-If you are a man past the age of 45 and you experience urinary incontinence then the prostate might be the reason for this.
-Until recently prostate problems were rarely heard of.
-Not many people spoke or knew about such problems and not much was written concerning this issue.
-When the average life expectancy of a man didn’t exceed 50 years, the problem was practically non-existent.
-Since the medical science developed, the life expectancy got longer.
-Men were more aware about their bodies, and the prostate enlargement got on the top of the list of health issues which a mature man ought to be aware of.
+If you are a man past the age of 45 and are experiencing urinary incontinence, then your prostate might be the reason.

-Prostate gland enlargement afflicts nearly the whole male population, however only some men experience its disease symptoms.
-Every man past 45 should check their health and visit a doctor at least once a year.
+Prostate gland enlargement will eventually occur in nearly every man as they age, however only some men actually experience symptoms.
+Every man past the age of 45 should check their health by visiting a doctor at least once a year.

-The prostate gland is normally the size of a chestnut, it doesn’t hurt when pressed, it’s springy and its surface is smooth.
-As the gland enlarges, the number of its cells grows, what presses the urethra narrowing its lumen.
+The prostate gland is normally the size of a chestnut in younger men.
+As the gland enlarges with age, the prostate can put pressure on the urethra and narrow its diameter.
 Problems with urination are caused by this process of narrowing.

-The so called bladder outlet obstruction prevents complete bladder voiding, so the bladder’s walls start to develop pathological structure changes.
-Residual urine aids developing urinary system infections or bladder stones.
-It can also lead to weakening of the bladder muscles causing the urine to leak permanently.
+This so-called bladder outlet obstruction prevents complete voiding of the, so the bladder’s walls start to develop pathological structural changes.
+Residual urine can also lead to urinary system infections, bladder stones or weakening of the bladder muscles, causing urine to leak permanently.

 The most common symptoms of prostate enlargement: